-The New Regulation applies to both banks and bank holding companies (capogruppo) incorporated in Italy and sets forth the essential features that a bank or bank holding company3 (hereinafter, collectively referred to as "banks") must adopt in its corporate governance system to ensure the sound and prudent management of the bank.
+bank holding company (hereinafter, collectively referred to as "banks") must adopt in its corporate governance system to ensure the sound and prudent management of the bank.

-The New Regulation uses the concepts of (i) "strategic supervision", (ii) "management," and (iii) "control" to identify the functions with which corporate bodies or their members need to be entrusted.
+The New Regulation uses the concepts of (i) "strategic supervision", (ii) "management" and (iii) "control" to identify the functions with which corporate bodies or their members need to be entrusted.
 This approach focuses on the powers and duties that are relevant for supervisory and corporate law purposes.